leolellisr/poke_RL/README.md

 ### Stochastic Team

-Our stochastic team, with each Pokémon, their abilities, natures, items, moves (with base power and accuracy) and possible switches are shown in [Team](https://prnt.sc/1y73c3t).
+Our stochastic team, with each Pokémon, their abilities, natures, items, moves (base power and accuracy) and possible switches are shown in [Team](https://prnt.sc/1y73c3t).

 ## Deterministic